U.S. Justice Dept. rethinks policies on getting lawmakers' records | Politics

 U.S. Justice Dept. rethinks policies on getting lawmakers' records

+Garland, the top U.S. law enforcement official, said in a statement he has instructed Deputy Attorney General Lisa Monaco "to evaluate and strengthen the department's existing policies and procedures for obtaining records of the Legislative branch."
+House of Representatives Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, both Democrats, on Sunday vowed to investigate the "rogue" actions of the Justice Department under Trump including its move to seize the communications records of Democratic lawmakers.

-Attorney General Merrick Garland said on Monday the U.S. Justice Department is considering changes in its policies for obtaining records from the legislative branch after revelations that former President Donald Trump's administration had secretly obtained the phone records of some members of Congress.
-"I have instructed the Deputy Attorney General, who is already working on surfacing potentially problematic matters deserving high level review, to evaluate and strengthen the department's existing policies and procedures for obtaining records of the Legislative branch," Garland said in a statement.
+Attorney General Merrick Garland said on Monday the U.S. Justice Department is considering changing its policies for obtaining records from the legislative branch after revelations that former President Donald Trump's administration had secretly gotten the communications records of some members of Congress.
+Garland, the top U.S. law enforcement official, said in a statement he has instructed Deputy Attorney General Lisa Monaco "to evaluate and strengthen the department's existing policies and procedures for obtaining records of the Legislative branch."

-Attorney General Merrick Garland said on Monday the U.S. Justice Department is considering changes in its policies for obtaining records from the legislative branch after revelations that former President Donald Trump's administration had secretly obtained the phone records of some members of Congress.
+House of Representatives Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, both Democrats, on Sunday vowed to investigate the "rogue" actions of the Justice Department under Trump including its move to seize the communications records of Democratic lawmakers.
+Those reviews will run parallel with an investigation by the department's own internal watchdog - Inspector General Michael Horowitz - into its moves during the Trump administration to subpoena phone records of Democratic House members Adam Schiff and Eric Swalwell as part of a probe into leaks of classified information.
+Schiff and Swalwell both were critics of Trump.

-"I have instructed the Deputy Attorney General, who is already working on surfacing potentially problematic matters deserving high level review, to evaluate and strengthen the department's existing policies and procedures for obtaining records of the Legislative branch," Garland said in a statement.
-Garland also said he has asked the department's inspector general to investigate the actions taken during Trump's administration and said that if "action related to the matter in question is warranted, I will not hesitate to move swiftly."
+Horowitz's office said on Friday it was launching a review of the department's use of subpoenas to obtain the communications records of lawmakers and journalists, including whether "improper considerations" drove those decisions.
+Garland in his statement said that if action related to Horowitz's investigation "is warranted, I will not hesitate to move swiftly."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)